Competitive Solicitations Notices

 The UW utilizes the Washington Electronic Business Solution (WEBS) to post notices for competitive solicitations over $100,000 and occasionally for solicitations between $10,000 and $99,999.
 The notices posted in WEBS contain details related to the solicitation type, size and scope, instructions regarding the timeline and method required to submit a bid, and contact information.

-Most solicitations are managed electronically through the University’s sourcing network, ARIBA.
-In order to view the complete solicitation and respond to WEBS postings from the University, suppliers may be required to register in the ARIBA Network.
-There is no fee for registering in the ARIBA Network.
-Pre-registering on the ARIBA Network prepares suppliers to respond to University solicitations and can save time when responding to future solicitations.
+Some solicitations are managed electronically through the SAP Business Network (also known as Ariba Network).
+In order to view the complete solicitation and respond to WEBS postings from the University, suppliers may be required to register in the Ariba Network.
+There is no fee for registering in the Ariba Network.
+Pre-registering on the Ariba Network prepares suppliers to respond to University solicitations and can save time when responding to future solicitations.

 Submitting a Bid

 - Read all requirements in a bid thoroughly and refer questions to the UW Buyer named in the document prior to the deadlines specified in the bid document.